kinecosystem/marketplace-server/.github/CONTRIBUTING.md

 These guidelines briefly explain how to contribute in an effective manner, making sure to keep high quality standards and making it easier for your contributions to make through.

-There are many ways to contribute, from writing tutorials or [blog posts](https://medium.com/kinblog), improving the [documentation](https://partners.kinecosystem.com), asking and answering questions on [stackoverflow](https://stackoverflow.com/questions/tagged/kin), submitting bug reports and feature requests or writing code.
+There are many ways to contribute, from writing tutorials, improving the [documentation](https://partners.kinecosystem.com), asking and answering questions on [stackoverflow](https://stackoverflow.com/questions/tagged/kin), submitting bug reports and feature requests to writing code.

 Kin has many public [Github repositories](https://github.com/kinecosystem) for an arrary of products.
 Before openning an issue, please make sure you are in the right reposity.

 If you have any product questions please join [our community on reddit](https://www.reddit.com/r/KinFoundation/).

 Note that we have a code of conduct, which we ask you follow in all your interactions with the project.

-## Getting Started

-1. Create your own fork of the code
-1. Do the changes in your fork
-1. Be sure you have followed the code style for the project
-1. Make sure you add unit tests to any new code you wrote
-1. Send a pull request

 ## How to report a bug